How to Set Up a Company in Vietnam

 An LLC is a legal entity in Vietnam that allows 100% foreign ownership.
-One of the 4 types of business entities in Vietnam, the LLC, also known as Limited Liability Company, is an appealing choice given that any financial obligations of the company is independent of members’ personal assets.
-As such, by establishing a LLC, personal assets of shareholders are protected as the liability is limited only to their capital contributions/shares.
+One of the 4 types of business entities in Vietnam, the LLC, also known as Limited Liability Company, is an appealing choice given that any financial obligations of the company are independent of members’ personal assets.
+As such, by establishing an LLC, the personal assets of shareholders are protected as the liability is limited only to their capital contributions/shares.

 LLC, however, is not allowed to be listed on the Vietnamese Stock Exchange and issue public shares.

 Setting up a JSC in Vietnam comes with its set of requirements, similar to starting an LLC.
 JSC is another legal entity or business that can be owned 100% by foreign entrepreneurs in Vietnam.
 There are, however, some major differences between LLC and JSC.